-The nice thing about Cravings is that it's always a refreshing experience upon entering another branch.
-So is the case when I first visited their latest installment: CCA Kitchen/Cravings at the third floor of Eastwood Mall.
+The nice thing about Cravings is that it’s always a refreshing experience upon entering another branch.
+So is the case when I first visited their latest installment: CCA Kitchen/Cravings on the third floor of Eastwood Mall.

 The Cravings group, as we all know, is a veteran in the restaurant scene.
 If the food and dining industry had a family tree, the group would most likely belong some levels near the apex, with 20 plus years of restaurant experience and a dozen or so branches under their belt.
 Although the branches would often carry a familiar feel, each and every Cravings outlet has always been unique in its own way.

 And unique, CCA Kitchen is.
 Bright and cheery-hued, this satellite kitchen of the CCA group did not quite register to me as Cravings when I first saw it from the other side of the mall.
 It did not have the familiar walls in shades of red and orange.
 Instead, they were off-white, accented by powder blue panels with curvy, nature-themed prints.
 Very comforting, yes?